Andrew McDonald (water polo): Stanford University

-McDonald participated in two Pan American Games.
-In 1979, he played on the US team, which won the gold medal in San Juan, Puerto Rico.
-In 1983, he won the title with the US team in Caracas, Venezuela.
-He was also a member of the 1980 US Water Polo National team that did not participate in the 1980 Olympics due to Jimmy Carter's decision to boycott the games.
+For eight years from 1977 to 1984, McDonald was a member of the U.S. Water Polo national team.
+He participated in two Pan American Games.
+In 1979, he played on the US Pan American team, which won the gold medal in San Juan, Puerto Rico.
+In 1983, he won the Pan American gold medal with the US team in Caracas, Venezuela.